Distracted boyfriend: Variations and spin-offs

 Early variations of the distracted meme used other photos from Guillem's photo shoot of the three stock characters to create a story.
-In late January 2018, some social media users noted similarities between the meme and promotional image from Mission: Impossible – Fallout featuring Henry Cavill and Angela Bassett.
-On April 16, 2018, a Twitter user called the Joshua Reynolds 1761 painting David Garrick Between Tragedy and Comedy the "18th-century equivalent" of the distracted-boyfriend meme, and the painting became popular as a similar meme with historic references.
+In late January 2018, some social media users noted similarities between the meme and a Mission: Impossible – Fallout teaser image featuring Henry Cavill and Angela Bassett.
+On April 16, 2018, a Twitter user called the Joshua Reynolds 1761 painting David Garrick Between Tragedy and Comedy the "18th-century equivalent" of the distracted boyfriend meme; the painting itself would then become popular as a similar meme with historic references.

-In early May 2018, a Twitter user posted the coin commemorating the wedding of Prince Harry and Meghan Markle with one of the characters from the meme.
-In early June 2018, film writer Peter Goldberg posted on his Twitter account a scene from Charlie Chaplin's 1922 short film Pay Day with a format similar to the distracted-boyfriend meme.
-In early July 2018, a photograph of a woman eating ice cream with a man and a woman holding hands in Venice went viral because of its similarities to the distracted-boyfriend meme.
-A version of the meme featuring a distracted groom went viral on Twitter in early October 2018.
+In May 2018, a Twitter user posted an image pairing a coin commemorating the wedding of Prince Harry and Meghan Markle with one of the characters from the meme.
+In June 2018, film writer Peter Goldberg posted on his Twitter account a scene from Charlie Chaplin's 1922 short film Pay Day with a format similar to the distracted-boyfriend meme.
+In July 2018, a photograph of a woman eating ice cream with a man and a woman holding hands in Venice went viral because of its similarities to the distracted boyfriend meme.
+A version of the meme featuring a distracted groom went viral on Twitter in October 2018.

-In Hungary, another stock photo of the same two models was used in a government campaign to promote child birth, which raised a lot of mockery.
+In Hungary, another stock photo of the same two models was used in a government campaign to promote child birth, prompting ridicule.